-Zidovudine: Acute overdoses of zidovudine have been reported in pediatric patients and adults.
+Acute overdoses of zidovudine have been reported in pediatric patients and adults.
 These involved exposures up to 50 grams.
-The only consistent findings were nausea and vomiting.
-Other reported occurrences included headache, dizziness, drowsiness, lethargy, and confusion.
-Hematologic changes were transient.
-All patients recovered.
-Hemodialysis and peritoneal dialysis appear to have a negligible effect on the removal of zidovudine, while elimination of its primary metabolite, 3'-azido-3'-deoxy-5'-O-β-D-glucopyranuronosylthymidine (GZDV), is enhanced.
+No specific symptoms or signs have been identified following acute overdosage with zidovudine apart from those listed as adverse events such as fatigue, headache, vomiting, and occasional reports of hematological disturbances.
+Patients recovered without permanent sequelae.
+Hemodialysis and peritoneal dialysis appear to have a negligible effect on the removal of zidovudine, while elimination of its primary metabolite, 3'azido-3'-deoxy-5'-O-β-D-glucopyranuronosylthymidine (GZDV), is enhanced.

 Additional Trizivir Information